 A charitable remainder trust is a tax-exempt irrevocable trust designed to reduce the taxable income of individuals by first dispersing income to the beneficiaries of the trust for a specified period of time and then donating the remainder of the trust to the designated charity.
 A CRT may be set up during your lifetime to provide income or can be funded at death to disperse income to beneficiaries for a predetermined period of time with the remainder going to charity.

-Please contact our Mission Advancement Director Ryan Hulse with any questions you may have.
+Please contact our Mission Advancement Director Kevin Buch with any questions you may have.

 The Top 10 Reasons You Will Need A Will

 25 Estate Documents You Need to Put in One Place